 NATIONAL DEEP FRIED CLAMS DAY

-Fried claims have been on menus since the 1840s alongside mutton, liver and veal cutlets in restaurants up and down the Eastern Seaboard.
-Now, on November 1, we observe National Deep Fried Clams Day.
+Fried claims have been on menus in restaurants since the 1840s.
+They were served alongside mutton, liver and veal cutlets up and down the Eastern Seaboard.
+And they have quite a history, too.

 It was later on that Thomas Soffron of Soffron Brothers Clam Co., based in Ipswich, Massachusetts, created clam strips, which are made from the foot of hard-shelled sea clams.
 Soffron sold these to Howard Johnson’s in an exclusive deal, and as the chain expanded, they became popular throughout the country.

 Clams are low in cholesterol and fat without breading and oil.
 However, when fried, they absorb cooking fat and calories.

 Fried clams to New England are what barbecue is to the South. ~David Leite ~August 29, 2007, New York Times ~In A ’64 T-Bird, Chasing a Date With a Clam

 HOW TO OBSERVE #DeepFriedClamsDay

 National Day Calendar® continues researching the origins of this food holiday.